arphillips06/ti4-tracker/README.md

 - Monitor round-by-round progress and game outcomes
 - Analyze stats over multiple games *(planned)*
 - Predefined database of official objectives and factions
 - RESTful API for frontend integration
+- GORM is used to manage the SQL database
+  - GORM or Go Object Relational Mapper take Go and translates it to SQL

 ---